pkdone/gke-mongodb-demo/README.md

 # MongoDB Deployment Demo for Kubernetes on GKE

-An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on the Google Container Platform (GKE).
+An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on the Google Kubernetes Platform (GKE).
 Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.

 For further background information on what these scripts and resource files do, plus general information about running MongoDB with Kubernetes, see: [http://k8smongodb.net/](http://k8smongodb.net/)